Come for the weekend market

-It’s something of a shame, because to the east of Lao Cai city lies the other half of the province.
-The ground soars upwards again, to the peaks of the Chay River Massif, where the town of Bac Ha is to be found, 66km by road, at 700m above sea level.
+It’s something of a shame that few tourists venture beyond Sapa, because to the east of Lao Cai city lies the other half of the province.
+The ground soars upwards again to the peaks of the Chay River Massif, where the town of Bac Ha is to be found, 66 kilometres by road.

-Bac Ha is a ’little Sapa’, and while it’s much less developed for tourism, it’s in an ideal location for off-the-beaten-track treks to visit colourful weekly markets.
-The Can Cau and Bac Ha markets, in particular, feature local scenes that have been going on every week for generations, where cattle, horses, goats and dogs are bought and sold, as well as many traditional goods like saddles and plowshares, along with elaborate textiles, handbags and other trinkets made by the local tribespeople, the Flower Hmong.
+Bac Ha, at 700 metres above sea level, is a ’little Sapa’, and while it’s much less developed for tourism, it’s in an ideal location for off-the-beaten-track treks to visit colourful weekly markets.
+The Can Cau and Bac Ha markets in particular feature local scenes that have been going on every week for generations, where cattle, horses, goats and dogs are bought and sold, as well as many traditional goods like saddles plus elaborate textiles, handbags and other trinkets made by the local tribespeople, the Flower Hmong.
 Their intricately woven daily costume is one of the main drawing points in itself.
 This is an incredibly beautiful part of Vietnam.

 It’s a very convenient place to explore the surrounds, and basing yourself here rather than Sapa will knock off about three hours of travel time each way on a daytrip to most of the local weekly markets.
 And, at less than half the altitude of Sapa, the weather here is likely to be more clement in winter months, with an average year-round temperature of 19 degrees Celsius (4 degrees, on average, warmer).

 But don’t expect any pizzas or breathtaking mountain views.
 Bac Ha is still, first and foremost, a local market town, and the tourist industry is only being added on, wherever it fits in.
 This is of course part of the attraction — although expect to still be bothered by H’mong hawkers.